348 Stanford University jobs in the United States

 The major criterion for appointment as **Clinician Educators** is excellence in the overall mix of clinical care, teaching, administrative and/or scholarship appropriate to the programmatic need the individual is expected to fulfill.
 Academic rank and line will be determined by the qualifications and experience of the successful candidate.

 Primary responsibilities include attending on our primary neurology ward and consult teams.
-On our wards service, we see a wide variety of patients including those with seizures, acute neuromuscular emergencies, infectious and immune meningoencephalitis, demyelinating disease, and headache disorders.
+On our wards service, we see a wide variety of patients including those with seizures, acute neuromuscular emergencies, infectious and immune meningoencephalitis, demyelinating disease, rapidly progressive dementia, and headache disorders.
 We also care for patients electively admitted for clinical trial treatments, including genetic and CAR T therapy.
 On the consult service, we see patients with neurologic complications of systemic disease, including cancer and cancer treatments, CAR T therapy, and transplant neurology.
-Faculty will have the potential to be involved in a post-discharge clinic and telemedicine.
-The faculty member will be expected to teach and mentor trainees at all levels, including medical students, residents, and our Neurohospitalist fellow(s).
+Faculty may be asked to be involved in a post-discharge clinic and/or telemedicine to satellite hospitals.
+The faculty member will be expected to teach and mentor trainees at all levels, including but not limited to medical students, residents, and our Neurohospitalist fellow(s).
 Faculty will have the opportunity to work with our fantastic multidisciplinary care team and help coordinate safe transitions of care.
-There are ample professional development opportunities in medical education, quality improvement and care innovation and research for junior faculty in this position.

 **QUALIFICATIONS:**

-The successful applicant should have expertise in the evaluation and management of the breadth of acute neurological diseases (e.g. acute neuromuscular disease, seizures & status epilepticus, acute headache disorders, meningoencephalitis, rapidly progressive dementia, CAR T Therapy, emergent neurologic complications of cancer and its treatments, neurologic complications of systemic disease, encephalopathy & delirium, etc) and a demonstrated commitment to teaching students, residents and fellows.
+The successful applicant should have expertise in the evaluation and management of the breadth of acute neurological diseases (e.g. seizures, acute neuromuscular emergencies, infectious and immune meningoencephalitis, demyelinating disease, rapidly progressive dementia, headache disorders, CAR T therapy, emergent neurologic complications of cancer and its treatments, neurologic complications of systemic disease, encephalopathy & delirium, etc) and a demonstrated commitment to teaching students, residents and fellows.
 Candidates must also have excellent communication skills and an ability to work collaboratively with other departments and disciplines.
 Necessary qualifications include ABPN certification or eligibility and eligibility for a California medical license.

 Fellowship training as a neurohospitalist is highly desirable, although other subspecialty fellowship experience will also be considered provided the candidate has sufficient experience in an acute care neurology.
 Note, since we have a separate stroke service, there is no requirement to care for patients with acute stroke.